machinat/sociably/website/docs/dialog-script.md

 #### `EFFECT.yield`

 The final one is using `EFFECT.yield`.
-It register a middleware to yield a value when the script is fininshed or stopped by a `PROMPT`.
+It registers a middleware to yield a value when the script is finished or stopped by a `PROMPT`.
 For example:

 ```js